How to make an easy bruschetta bar for your guests with toppings, toasted ciabatta and cheeses. So easy, fresh and delicious!

 Chiffa-what?
 I also want to show you a nifty trick for chopping basil, where you end up with those cute little rolls of basil strips: roll a bunch of basil up length-wise like a cinnamon roll.
 Slice it, and you end up with perfect little strips.
 I used about half of one of those large 4 oz. packages at Trader Joe's (I swear Trader Joe's should be paying us).

 To make your toasts supa awesome, slice a clove of garlic in half, and rub the cut-side down all over the toasted toasts.
-Tasty infusion of garlic.
+Tasty infusion of garlic or go simple!

 Now for the options: slices of fresh mozzarella in the back, shaved parmesan in the middle, and softened cream cheese in the front.

 You can stack the cheese under the tomatoes or on top of the bruschetta.